Visual Search API

 The dd.tag field is an internal Datadog logging tag used for monitoring and observability.
 It does not affect request routing or search results.

-All image search requests are handled by the mimir pipeline, which orchestrates calls to downstream AI services.
+All image search requests are handled by the mimir pipeline, which orchestrates calls to downstream AI services. f an image doesn't meet these requirements, the API returns a specific error code.
+See Error Handling for details.

 Response Components